 For example, what happens when you compare these thumbnails for one second?
 Which of the two is more appealing, and which one is easier to understand?

 Now imagine that each viewer is going through that same process on YouTube.
 How would you tweak your thumbnails to help them notice your content first?

 “Try to keep them from being too complex,” Dan says.
 “Use minimal, clear, and readable text.
 Use bright colors.
 The foreground should be brighter than the background so everything stands out a lot nicer….
 The thumbnail should relate to the content you made and the people who see it.”

-So whatever time you spend on titles and thumbnails, Dan recommends doubling it.
-You may have a small channel now, but you can grow it by “decorating” your videos correctly.
+Overall, whatever time you spend on titles and thumbnails, Dan recommends doubling it.
+You may have a small channel now, but you can grow it by “decorating” your videos and attracting more viewers.

 3. Not Enhancing the First 30 Seconds of a Video